 When building an OpenMC model, there are several parameters that affect the convergence:

-To ensure that a sufficient number of active batches are used, we recommend using the trigger system in the OpenMC wrapping, which will terminate the number of active batches once reaching a desired uncertainty in and/or the kappa-fission
+To ensure that a sufficient number of active batches are used, we recommend using the trigger system in the OpenMC wrapping, which will terminate the number of active batches once reaching a desired uncertainty in k and/or the kappa-fission

 tally.
 To determine an appropriate nuber of inactive batches and a cell discretization, Cardinal contains several helper scripts.
 This tutorial describes how to use these scripts.